Dry Skin? Here are 5 Reasons Why Your Skin Loves a Face Balm

 2. Seal in moisture.
 Another important job of the lipid barrier is to seal in moisture.
 This oil-based film coats the skin and does not let the water evaporate out.
 If the skin is dehydrated, lacking water, the acid mantle could use a little support in the form of a balm as it rebuilds its self.
 This is a special treat for parched skin!

 3. Night repair.
 As we sleep, our skin is in recovery mode, the deeply moisturizing and softening properties of a balm are perfect for this time!
-The Apoterra balm is fantastic for age management or graceful aging because it contains ingredients that support a youthful appearance.
+The Night Balm: Infinite Cellular Repair is fantastic for age management or graceful aging because it contains ingredients that support a youthful appearance.
 (See below).

 4. Protection from cold and windburn.
 If you are heading up skiing, or even just planning to spend any time outside in the elements during the winter, a balm can be incredibly helpful to protect the delicate skin.
 It forms a layer of protection over the face like a lip balm would on the lips!

 5. After sun recovery.
-The ingredients in the Apoterra balm help to repair the skin after too much sun exposure.
+The ingredients in the Laurel Night Balm help to repair the skin after too much sun exposure.
 Fighting the effects of oxidative stress with its incredibly high anti-inflammatory and antioxidant properties!

 To use a face balm: